Appalachian Trail Gear List 2025

 Best Sleeping Pad for the Appalachian Trail

-Being comfortable at night leads to a good nights sleep.
-Nothing contributes more to a good nights sleep than a comfortable sleeping pad.
-It is preferable to use an ultralight air mattress but lightweight foam make a great option for the budget conscience sleeper who mostly sleeps on their back.
-Side sleeper will certainly need an air mat.
+Being comfortable at night leads to a good night’s sleep.
+Nothing contributes more to a good night’s sleep than a comfortable sleeping pad.
+It is preferable to use an ultralight air mattress but lightweight foam makes a great option for the budget-conscious sleeper who mostly sleeps on their back.

-Here are a list of all the best ultralight Sleeping mats for the Appalachian Trail.
+Here is a list of all the best ultralight Sleeping mats for the Appalachian Trail.

 Best Footwear for the Appalachian Trail

-There are several things that are certain about footwear for hiking the Appalachian Trail.
-They should be lightweight, fit properly and not cause blisters or hotspots.
+Several things are certain about footwear for hiking the Appalachian Trail.
+They should be lightweight, fit properly, and not cause blisters or hotspots.

-For narrow feet the better options are Soloman and Brooks.
+For narrow feet, the better options are Saloman and Brooks.
+For wider feet, Altra and Merrell are best.

-Here are my 3 recommendations for the best shoes and boots for the Appalachian Trail hikers with wide feet.
+Here are my 3 recommendations for the best shoes and boots for the Appalachian Trail.

-Here are my 3 recommendations for the best shoes and boots for the Appalachian Trail hikers with narrow to feet.
+Here are my 3 recommendations for the best trail running shoes for the Appalachian Trail.

 Socks for the Appalachian Trail

-This is a no brainer.
-Darn Tough are the most popular for good reason.
+This is a no-brainer.
+Darn Tough Socks are the most popular for good reason.
 Sure you could try another brand and style but there is every chance that you will just return to Darn Tough.
 If you are starting very early in the season you may need a pair of Hiking Gaiters for protection from the cold and snow.

 Best Clothing for the Appalachian Trail